 The selling of cigarettes to students by students will be dealt with severely and may be reported to the police.

 Students should not bring valuables such as large sums of money, jewellery, cameras, mobile phones, MP3 Players, iPods, iPads and other items, into service.

 The service cannot take responsibility for the safekeeping of personal items.
 The service is not insured for any loss.
 The service will, therefore, not make any payment or refund for the loss of any personal property.

 If students intend to cycle to service, it will be important to ensure that your bike can be securely padlocked and the helmet safely stored and that you take responsibility for doing this.

 Occasionally, we may take photographs or video footage of the children at our service.
 We may use these images in our service’s prospectus or in other printed and visual publications that we produce, as well as on our website.
 We may also make video or web cam recordings for service-to-service conferences, monitoring or other educational use.

 From time to time, our service may be visited by the media who will take photographs or film footage of a visiting dignitary or high profile event.
 Students will often appear in these images, which may appear in local or national newspapers, or on televised news programmes.
 We will only use images of students who are appropriately dressed, to eliminate the risk of images being used inappropriately.

-To comply with the Data Protection Act 1998, please inform us as soon as possible if you do not wish images of your child to be recorded.
+To comply with the GDPR regulations and other relevant legisitation, please inform us as soon as possible if you do not wish images of your child to be recorded.
 If you do not respond we will assume that your consent has been given.